emacs-exordium/exordium/README.md

 ### Bugs

 * Powerline may cause Emacs to crash on startup because of a race condition inside Emacs.
-One trick to fix it is to make Powerline be the last thing you enable in your config.
-For this, add `(setq exordium-enabled-powerline nil)` in your `pref.el`, and add `(require 'init-powerline)` in your `after-init.el`.
-If this still does not work, keep Powerline disabled and start it after one second of idle time by adding this at the very end of your `after-init.el`:
+A solution is to make it display after one second of idle time in order to guarantee that Emacs has finished initializing.
+For this, add `(setq exordium-display-powerline-after-idle-time 1)` in your `prefs.el`.
+Another solution is to enable powerline manually using a function like this:

 ```lisp
 (defun powerline ()